Minefix/MineFix/README.md

 ## Installation instructions

-Copy or clone this repository to `minetestdirectory/games/minefix`.
+Copy or clone this repository to `~/.minetest/games/minefix`.
-Now go into the `minefix/mods` directory and read every README.md for every mod starting with `minefix` in the name for any further installation instructions.
+Make sure you run a copy of Minetest compiled after the 22nd of March.
+The stable build lacks a feature we require, so you'll have to compile from source for now.

+Once installed, select the Minefix subgame, create a world, and start playing!

 ## License